meribold/meribold.org/virtual-environments-9487.md

 <!-- TODO: talk about isolation. -->
 <!-- TODO: how can we install something into the virtual environment? -->

+This worked for me:

+    pip install -t lib/python3.6/site-packages/ cowsay

+This did not:

+    pip install --prefix . cowsay

 {::comment}
 The location of the `pyvenv.cfg` file becomes the Python processes' [prefix][]: a